 Ownership and charitable status

-We are the service delivery partner of the University of Exeter (UoE) and Falmouth University (Falmouth) - our university partners.
+We are the service delivery partner of the University of Exeter (UoE) and Falmouth University (Falmouth).
 We are jointly owned, 50:50, by Falmouth and UoE and in legal terms we are an exempt charitable company limited by guarantee.

 To advance the education of the public by providing and assisting in the provision of higher education facilities in Cornwall.